inkVerb/VIP/401/Lesson-01.md

   1. Don't use Windows in the first place
   2. Copy and paste raw text from the questionable file into a Linux text editor like Atom, gedit, `nano`, or `vim`
     - There's a slim chance it might not work
-  3. Use `dos2unix File-to-Fix`, installed with `sudo apt install dos2unix`
+  3. Use `dos2unix File-to-Fix`, installed with the `dos2unix` package
     - Most certain conversion

 ## Multiple Lines, One Command: `\`